HakanErdem0/HakanErdem0/README.md

 - 🔭 I’m currently working on **TıktaBul, Artifical Development**

-- 👯 I’m looking to collaborate on **Game Development, Web Development, Artifical Intelligence, Blockchain**
+- 👯 I’m looking to collaborate on **Web Development, Machine Learning**

 - 🤝 I’m looking for help with **Front End Development**